Head of Integrations, Acquisition Executive Sponsor, Acquisition Market Sponsor, Corporate Development Lead

 Expect your nominee list to go through at least one revision.
-If you did your homework well then, the changes will not be major.
+If you did your homework well then the changes will not be major.
 Have an open mind and listen.
 Maybe you will learn something new that makes a nominee better or worse from your initial assessment.

-Involved in the confirmation effort of your nominations should be the Acquisition Executive Sponsor, the Acquisition Market Sponsor, your Corporate Development Lead.
+Involved in the confirmation effort of your nominations should be the Acquisition Executive Sponsor, the Acquisition Market Sponsor, and your Corporate Development Lead.

 Armed with the confirmed list of SteerCo members, you can begin the effort to plan the recurring meetings.
 This is a simple effort to look through calendars to find what day and time works for everyone.